OTHER NAMESConstruction AgreementConstruction Management AgreementService Agreement for ConstructionConstruction Services Contract

 If you have questions about making Construction Contracts or structuring your payment terms, ask a lawyer.

 Seeking out a legal professional to look over your Construction Contract may take a long time if you try to do it by yourself.
-Another approach could be via the Rocket Lawyer On Call® network of attorneys.
+Another approach could be via the Rocket Lawyer attorney network.
 Rocket Lawyer Premium members are able to ask for a contract review from an attorney with experience in business or send additional questions.
 As a small business owner or operator, you can be confident that Rocket Lawyer is by your side.

 Attached alongside each Construction Contract, there will be a series of tips on what is next to finalize the document.
 You are encouraged to engage with your contract in any of the following ways: editing, printing, getting signatures via RocketSign® when ready, and/or saving it as a Word or PDF document.
 Finally, you will need to send a copy of the signed contract to the property owner.

 Learn how to make a contract for construction work

 A Construction Contract (also known as a Construction Contract Agreement) between the Contractor and the Owner is very important for successful completion of a construction project.
 A Construction Contract will help you engage a Contractor to do all the work and provide all the materials, tools, machinery and supervision necessary for the construction of a structure on real property.
 A Construction Contract should identify each party and their responsibilities, fully define the work to be done, and fix the amount and timing of payment.

 The very basic elements of a Construction Contract are:

 Identification of the parties.

 A description of the services to be performed with drawings and specifications if relevant and possible.